 Register for SSAT Flex Test

-- Submit an IIE/HK Flex Test Request Form to schedule an appointment (Late/ incomplete forms and invalid requests will not be processed and may delay testing).
+- Please call IIE/HK (Tel: (852) 2603 5771) to book for the test date and time.
+Submit an IIE/HK Flex Test Request Form to schedule an appointment (Late/ incomplete forms and invalid requests will not be processed and may delay testing).
 Seats are limited.
 We administer it on a First-come-first-served basis.

 - Once you have submitted a flex test request form online, a confirmation email with test details will email to you within 5 working days.

-- Register online with SSATB at www.ssat.org.
-Make test fee payment of US$232 for your test by credit card.
+- Register online with SSATB.
+Make test fee payment of US$239 for your test by credit card.
 Remember to print out the admission ticket immediately.